vyos/vyos-documentation/docs/configuration/loadbalancing/index.rst

 Interface weight
 ****************

-Let's expand the example from above and add a weight to the interfaces.
+Let's expand the example from above and add weight to the interfaces.
 The bandwidth from eth0 is larger than eth1.
-Per default outbound traffic is distributed randomly across available interfaces.
+Per default, outbound traffic is distributed randomly across available interfaces.
 Weights can be assigned to interfaces to influence the balancing.